DennisL68/Git-Wrap/ReadMe.md

 ## 1. Description

-GitWrap is a very simple GUI-wrapper that integrates with Windows Explorer for Git for Windows.
+GitWrap is a very simple GUI-wrapper that integrates with Windows Explorer for `Git for Windows`.
+The integration is done all in user mode context and requires no admin privileges.

 The purpose is to take the edge off the steep initial learning curve for people that are used to graphical interfaces when working with files.